Home Care Services Funding

-First only piloted across the UK, these personal care budget have now been rolled out nationally, as concerns grew about patients’ abilities to be be more involved in the choices and decisions directly related to their personal care and the care they receive.
+First only piloted across the UK, these personal care budgets have now been rolled out nationally, as concerns grew about patients’ abilities to be more involved in the choices and decisions directly related to their personal care and the care they receive.

 This budget, which will be agreed upon by yourself and your GP can be used to help fund the necessary home and domiciliary care services you chose, hereby making sure you get the best support you have chosen.
 It will be based around your care support plan, which will be determined by your local NHS team.